Substra/substra-backend/README.md

 ## Launch the server

-Run the server locally: `python manage.py runserver`.
+Go in the `substrabac` folder and run the server locally: `python manage.py runserver`.

 ## Testing with the browsable API